 Sunny ran out a bunt and Tommie swung on the very next pitch.
 The short bobbled the play and we had runners on the corners.
 Arthur came to the plate without taking off his shades and pointed to the right-field fence.

 “You think you’re the Babe.”
 Old Jim directed his outfield to shift to right.

 “I’m a Yankee fan.
 I could be anyone.
 Maris, Jackson, or Bucky Dent.”

 I groaned at the mention of that name, but Arthur caught them off-guard and hit a zinger over the 3rd baseman into left.

 Sunny scored easily with Tommie and Arthur stuck on 2nd and 3rd.
 Scottie popped up to the catcher and Doctor Bob struck out.

 “I’m shot.”
 He retired to the beer cooler.

 Scottie signaled for Ray Wood to take Doctor Bob’s place in the next inning, as he stood in the batter’s box.

 “Batman the runt.”
 Old Bill was feeling good about himself.
-No one had ever called him a bad name.

 “Batting with the scoring run at the plate.”
 Scottie dug into the dirt and spit in his hands.
 He looked like he played every day.
 “Let’s see your stuff.”